edbarbera-dt/linux-totw/README.md

 Clone the repository using `git clone https://github.com/edbarbera-dt/linux-totw.git`

+## Prerequisites
+- Install `git` if not already installed.
+- Terminal of some sort:
+  - On MacOS you can use the built-in Terminal app
+  - On Windows use the WSL terminal

 ## Stage 1
 1. Navigate to `stage-1` directory.
 2. List the contents of the current directory.